-Name of Shareholder Number of Common Shares (1) Percentage of Common Shares (1) Osisko Gold Royalties Ltd. (2) 42,890,269 17.9% Kirkland Lake Gold Ltd. 32,627,632 13.6%
+Name of Shareholder Number of Common Shares (1) Percentage of Common Shares (1) Osisko Gold Royalties Ltd (2) 45,969,569 15.8% Kirkland Lake Gold Ltd. 32,627,632 11.2%

-- (1) The information as to Common Shares beneficially owned, controlled or directed, not being within the knowledge of the Corporation, has been obtained by the Corporation from publicly disclosed information and/or furnished by the Shareholder listed above. - (2) Osisko Gold Royalties Ltd. is a royalty company of which Messrs.
-John Burzynski and Sean Roosen are directors.
+(1) The information as to Common Shares beneficially owned, controlled or directed, not being within the knowledge of the Corporation, has been obtained by the Corporation from publicly disclosed information and/or furnished by the Shareholders listed above.